 2. Saudi Border guard grey 6 color uniform

 The Saudi grey chocolate chip camo, a grey copy of the US 6 color desert uniform, were supposedly only seen worn by the General Directorate of Border Guards in the 2000's, but new information leads us to believe that this isn't true.
 There are a few different patterns/variations of the camo and uniform style.
 Some have a dominant tan color, and others a dominant grey pattern.
 This section will show these examples and who wore them.

 1. Tan and grey 6 color uniform KFSC Variant

 This first uniform exhibits a dominantly tan background (more tan then grey) with grey camo stripes, some having a bluish hue.
 It also has a King Fahd Security College and Institutes patch.
 The construction of the tan based uniforms are very different from the uniforms which have the dominantly grey background.
 The fabric used looks to be cotton unlike its all-grey counterpart.

 The uniform above is a good example of a problem I encountered while making this page on this uniform.
 First of all, collectors and photographic evidence say all grey chocolate chip uniforms were ONLY worn by Saudi Border Guards like the uniform shown below, but all of the tan-based grey 6 color uniforms I've seen and held all have the King Fahd Security College and Institutes patch and the material is different.
-There looks to be a new camouflage variant for the KFSC unknown until now.
+Instead, there is a different grey chocolate chip camo uniform for the KFSC.